 A study of the reactions in the biochemical pathways of living organisms, especially metabolism and anabolism of carbohydrates, lipids and proteins, with an emphasis on regulation of interconnected pathways.
-Prerequisite: Chem 214L.
-Offered alternate year.
+Prerequisite: Chem 214L or permission of instructor.
+Offered every other year.
 (3 sem. hrs.)